Multiphonics CV-2

 In 2025 Clifton made his stage debut as Booker T. Washington in Stephen Flaherty and Lynn Ahrens' Ragtime with Actors' Repertory Theatre of Simi, joining a full cast and orchestra at the Simi Valley Cultural Arts Center for one of the musical's most historically charged roles.

 Live electronic performance is its own kind of theater.
-Whether patching a Serge at Coaxial Arts Foundation, demonstrating Haken Audio's Continuum on the NAMM floor, or appearing at EoWave's events, his performances treat each instrument as a collaborator rather than a tool.
-An attitude that carries through the writing and the sound design alike.
+Whether patching a Serge at Coaxial Arts Foundation, demonstrating Haken Audio's Continuum on the NAMM floor, or appearing at EoWave's events, his performances treat each instrument as a collaborator rather than a tool — an attitude that carries through the writing and the sound design alike.